Hajis23/room-game/README.md

 ## Setup and running

-To setup and start the client in dev mode with hot reload, ls to `client`.
+To setup the client, ls to `client`.

 Install dependencies
 ```